 Edit Materials or Add Labels

 In this post you'll learn how to add a product label and edit the materials on your 3D models.
-Also check out our Tutorial on this topic and also watch how we source and setup a product.
+Also check out our Tutorial on this topic.
 We will cover the following topics:

 - Add materials to 3D models